RichardLitt/standard-readme/README.md

 Subsections:
 - `CLI`.
 Required if CLI functionality exists.
+- If relevant, point to a runnable file for the usage code.

 **Suggestions:**
 - Cover basic choices that may affect usage: for instance, if JavaScript, cover promises/callbacks, ES6 here.